How Oprah and Weight Watchers have joined forces to create a mutually-rewarding, long-term influencer marketing programme – by Scott Guthrie

 There’s no longer a meaningful distinction between our personal and professional lives.
 We should take care to protect our hard won reputation from poor decisions we make in our personal lives – writes Scott Guthrie

-Instant Articles is a game changer for Facebook.
-But will it remain good news for news outlets and us, the news consumers, asks Scott Guthrie
+Facebook Instant Articles is a game changer for the social media goliath.
+But will it remain good news for news outlets and us, the news consumers?

 Economic growth is best understood as the rate in which firms solve problems.
 20th century capitalism worked by efficiently allocating existing resources.
 21st century capitalism works by efficiently creating new solutions to human problems – writes Scott Guthrie